alexisakers/alternate-icons/README.md

 Every time you build your app, the script will perform the following steps:

 1. Infer the location of build artefacts from build environment variables passed by Xcode
-2. Parse the Asset Catalog to get the list of icons to embed (the script stops here if it found no changes)
+2. Parse the Asset Catalog to get the list of icons to embed
 3. Delete any icon you've removed from the Asset Catalog
 4. Update the `CFBundleIcon` section of the Info.plist in the app bundle (not in your source code, to avoid trouble with version control)
 5. Copy the new icons in the app bundle